July 15, 2019; revised July 16, 2019

 5. What happens in a womb (when an egg is fertilized with a sperm) is just to provide the “material basis” (zygote or the “first cell”) for the gandhabba to start a new “human being” that will eventually grow to become an adult with trillions of cells.

 - The “blueprint” for that physical body (i.e., the gandhabba) was created at the dying moment in the previous life.
-The gandhabba brings his/her own gati as well as set of kamma vipāka that would come into play during the existence of that human body.
+The gandhabba brings his/her own gati as well as a set of kamma vipāka that would come into play during the existence of that human body.

 - However, the physical body will also take into account the features of the mother and father via that zygote; see, #1 above.

-- Therefore, the new baby will have complex mixture of physical and mental characteristics of all three.
+- Therefore, the new baby will have a complex mixture of physical and mental characteristics of all three.

 - All this is discussed in more detail in several posts, including “Ghost in the Machine – Synonym for the Manomaya Kaya?“, “Manomaya Kaya (Gandhabba) and the Physical Body”, and a more technical description in “Cuti-Patisandhi – An Abhidhamma Description“.